krmbzds/stars/README.md

 ## JavaScript

+- [kyokan/bob-wallet](https://github.com/kyokan/bob-wallet) - Bob Wallet is a GUI for DNS Record Management and Name Auctions on Handshake.
+It includes an integrated full node: hsd
 - [tree-sitter/tree-sitter-ruby](https://github.com/tree-sitter/tree-sitter-ruby) - Ruby grammar for tree-sitter
 - [excid3/tailwindcss-stimulus-components](https://github.com/excid3/tailwindcss-stimulus-components) - A set of StimulusJS components for TailwindCSS apps similar to Bootstrap JS components.
 - [brookhong/Surfingkeys](https://github.com/brookhong/Surfingkeys) - Map your keys for web surfing, expand your browser with javascript and keyboard.